-The Board of Managers recommends a vote FOR each of the nominees to serve on the Board of Managers and the Advisory Committee, a vote FOR the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2017, a vote FOR the approval of the compensation paid to the Partnership's named executive officers, as described in this Proxy Statement, and a vote FOR "3 years" as the frequency for voting on "Say on Pay" proposals.
+The Board of Managers recommends a vote FOR each of the nominees to serve on the Board of Managers and the Advisory Committee, a vote FOR the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2018 and a vote FOR the approval of Amendment No. 2 to Amended and Restated Partnership Agreement of Dorchester Minerals, L.P., a copy of which is attached hereto as Annex A.

-HOW WILL VOTING ON ANY OTHER BUSINESS BE CONDUCTED?
+How WILL VOTING ON ANY OTHER BUSINESS BE CONDUCTED?

-The Board of Managers does not know of any business to be considered at the 2017 Annual Meeting other than the proposals described in this Proxy Statement.
+The Board of Managers does not know of any business to be considered at the 2018 Annual Meeting other than the proposals described in this Proxy Statement.
 However, if any other business is properly presented, your signed proxy card gives authority to the persons named in the proxy to vote on such matters at their discretion.